 How do I become a Volunteer?

-If you would like to apply for a volunteer position, please fill out a Volunteer Application and submit it to OPUS Administrator Barbara Vilander by Email.
+If you would like to apply for a volunteer position, please fill out a Volunteer Application and submit it by Email.
 After your application has been reviewed, we will schedule an interview with you to discuss your skills, interests, and availability, as well as our current volunteer projects.
-The interview helps find the right balance between fulfilling your interests and skills alongside the needs of our projects.
+The interview helps find the right balance between fulfilling your interests and skills alongside the needs within the archives.

 Is OPUS accepting new Volunteers at any time?

 Can I come in and volunteer whenever I have the time?

 We have found that spontaneous gifts of time inhibit both the volunteer from getting the most from the material, and the particular projects from receiving the attention they require.
 Most, if not all, of the archival projects require focused and sustained attention to detail.
 Four-hour sessions occurring with regularity work the best towards achieving this balance.
 We ask our volunteers to commit to a regular schedule, tailored to the individual, so as to serve the needs and interests of both the volunteer and projects at hand.

 What would I be working on?